Homelessness increased dramatically since 2020.

 Frequently Asked Questions

 Allegheny County Department of Human Services produces an annual count in addition to weekly updates.
 On January 30, 2024, in Allegheny County, 1,026 individuals were staying in emergency shelters or experiencing unsheltered homelessness.
-For more information please review the Point In Time Count Annual Report.
+For more information please review the Point-in-Time Count Annual Report.

 The Allegheny County homeless shelter system includes 11 shelters for individuals and 10 shelters for families.
 For information on how to access the shelter system please visit Allegheny Connect.

-In 2023, approximately 3,300 single individuals and family members used a shelter in Allegheny County.
+In 2023, approximately 4,300 single individuals and family members used a shelter in Allegheny County.
 For more information about the characteristics of people using shelters in Allegheny County, please refer to the following reports:

 The Allegheny County Department of Human Services (ACDHS) receives three annual awards directed at preventing and ending homelessness.
 From the federal level, the U.S. Department of Housing and Urban Development’s (HUD) Continuum of Care (CoC) and Emergency Solution Grant (ESG) Programs provided approximately $23 million and $1.2 million in funding for homelessness last fiscal year, respectively.
 At the state level, the PA Department of Human Services’ (PA DHS) Homeless Assistance Program (HAP) allocated $2.6 million to ACDHS for homeless services.